ushaakumaar/Video_Games_Sales_Analysis_ETL/README.md

 ***
 Performed the following steps to Load the transformed video games data into PostgreSQL Database:
 •	Designed the database tables in normalized form and generated [ERD](Data_Modeling/ERD.png)
+•	Created a [SQL script](Data_Engineering/schema.sql) for table creation in PostgreSQL